GitExplorer001/store_locator/README.md

 # Store Locator Plugin

-<a href="locator-plugin.zip" download="custom-name.zip">Download ZIP</a>
 An open-source, lightweight, and embeddable store locator plugin built using **HTML, CSS**, and **vanilla JavaScript**.
-Ideal for businesses wanting to showcase their physical locations on an interactive map.
+Ideal for businesses wanting to showcase their physical locations on an interactive map. <a href="locator-plugin.zip" download="custom-name.zip">(Download ZIP)</a>

 ⚠️ **Disclaimer:** This project uses anonymized sample data *inspired by* real-world formats **for demonstration purposes only**.